 We like to keep people guessing.
 And, yes, Virginia, and Michigan and California, maybe that’s how come we’re called “Hoosiers.”

-How Come You're Called a "Hoosier"?
+How Come You're Called the "Hoosier State"?